krakenh2020/EduPilotDeploymentDocker/README.md

-# KRAKEN Education Pilot - Demo Deployment
+# KRAKEN Education Pilot - Demo Deployment (Docker)

 Deployment of all server components needed to operate an university demonstrator.